Trust Pilot Reviews

 LED Fixture Lifespan and Reliability

 Most commercial parking lots operate fixtures approximately 12 hours nightly, totaling 4,380 hours annually.
-Over a 10-year period, this represents 43,800 hours of operation.
+Over 10 years, this represents 43,800 hours of operation.
 Quality LED parking lot fixtures easily exceed 50,000 hour lifespans, providing reliable operation beyond typical payback periods.

 Unlike HID lamps that fail suddenly, LED fixtures gradually reduce output over time while continuing to operate.
 This characteristic eliminates unexpected dark areas and reduces emergency maintenance calls.